“The Journey of 1000 Moons” by Ernesto Sanchez

 Moon Burning Ceremony

-The “moon burning” depicted above is a ceremony that came out of a period of time in Ernesto’s life when he was experiencing much personal pain.
+The “moon burning” depicted below is a ceremony that came out of a period of time in Ernesto’s life when he was experiencing much personal pain.
 There is a great deal of power in pondering life and accepting that the unknown will always remain a mystery.
 This ritual was a significant part of his healing path.

 I think there are many metaphors that can be derived from the “moon burning.”
 There is the obvious metaphor of watching your life go up in flames while living in chronic pain.
 It can also symbolize a letting go of your past and moving forward.